Jain vegetarianism: Core Dietary Practices: The Application of Ahimsa

-Along with practicing total abstinence from consuming certain types of food and limiting foods that harbor the lives of many microorganisms, fasting is also important component of Jain dietary practices, Jain identity and Jain culture.
+Along with practicing total abstinence from consuming certain types of food and limiting foods that harbor the lives of many microorganisms, fasting is also an important component of Jain dietary practices, Jain identity and Jain culture.
 However, Jain fasting exists in many forms and both ability and social status can limit the practice of fasting to some extent.
 In India 84% of Jains report partaking in some form of fasting.